ibm-cloud-docs/databases-for-mongodb/howto-provisioning.md

 - Resource allocation: Fine tune your resource allocation.
 Choose the minimum allocation for testing, and then you can customize to or above 2 CPU. *Once provisioned, disk cannot be scaled down.* With Isolated Compute, take your security posture to a new level with not only single-tenanted instance isolation, but also isolated database management agents, dedicated IO bandwidth, and dedicated network bandwidth.
 - Service Configuration
     - Database Version: [Set only at deployment]{: tag-red} This is the deployment version of your database.
 We recommend running the preferred version to ensure optimal performance.
 For more information, see [Version policy](https://cloud.ibm.com/docs/cloud-databases?topic=cloud-databases-versioning-policy){: external}.
     - Database Edition: [Set only at deployment]{: tag-red} Select either "Standard" or "Enterprise".
-Note that the Standard plan is not possible for shared hosting.
+Note that the Standard plan is not possible for Shared hosting.
 For more information, see [Plans](/docs/databases-for-mongodb?topic=databases-for-mongodb-mongodb-plans){: external}.
     - Encryption: [Set only at deployment]{: tag-red} If you use [Key Protect](/docs/cloud-databases?topic=cloud-databases-key-protect&interface=ui), an instance and key can be selected to encrypt the deployment's disk.
 If you do not use your own key, the deployment automatically creates and manages its own disk encryption key.
     - Endpoints: Configure the [Service Endpoints](/docs/cloud-databases?topic=cloud-databases-service-endpoints) on your deployment. *A MongoDB deployment cannot have both public and private endpoints simultaneously*.